 In other words, the officer should say, “I want you to perform” versus “would you be willing to perform.”

 But the suppression of the defendant’s performance of the field sobriety exercises is not generally required unless the defendant alleges and shows coercion on the part of law enforcement in getting the defendant to perform, suppression may then be warranted.
 State v.
 Milian, 18 Fla.
 L. Weekly Supp.
 414 (Fla.
 Broward Cty.
 Ct.
 12/9/10).

 The “Refusal” to Submit to FSEs

-Being asked to submit to FSEs does not constitute compelled self-incrimination.
-Additionally, the use of the FSEs at trial or the presentation of evidence about the alleged refusal to submit to the FSEs does not violate due process principles as it does not constitute a crucial confrontation requiring the presence of counsel.
-State v.
-Burns, 661 So.2d 1052 (Fla.
-4th DCA 2010).
+Being asked to submit to FSEs does not necessarily constitute compelled self-incrimination.
+Additionally, the use of the FSEs at trial or the presentation of evidence about the alleged refusal to submit to the FSEs does not necessarily violate due process principles as it does not constitute a crucial confrontation requiring the presence of counsel.

 In fact, the law does not require that a driver be advised of his right to refuse to take part in pre-arrest field sobriety exercises.
 State v.
 Whelan, 728 So.2d 807 (Fla.
 3d DCA 1999).

 In these cases, however, the driver can file a motion to suppress or exclude any evidence about the alleged refusal to take the field sobriety exercises by using a “confusion” or a “safe harbor” argument when the confusion or safe harbor is created by law enforcement.
 See Herring v.
 State, 501 So.2d 19 (Fla.
 3d DCA 1986); Menna v.
 State, 846 So.2d 502 (Fla.
 2003); Kurecka v.
 State, 67 So.3d 1052 (Fla.
 4th DCA 2010).